 Roof composition really matters when building a house with solar.
 Asphalt shingles or metal roofs are great, slate and cedar shingles are a no go.

-With Asphalt, it is important to choose a shingle that will last as long as your solar system.
+With asphalt roofs, it is important to choose a shingle that will last as long as your solar system.
 A 30-year rated shingle would be best.
-Also, minimum 3/8” sheathing on the roof is recommended.
+A minimum 3/8” sheathing on the roof is recommended.
+Standing seam metal roofs are ideal because the roof material will last as long as your solar system.
+Corrugated metal roofs are also an option.
+Our solar attachments are happiest if your corrugated is installed directly on top of plywood decking.

 A standard PV system adds less than 3lbs per square foot on the roof.
 Making sure your roof can support this weight across the house is important and your contractor should be able to factor this added weight into the design.